Islamic Family Law

 Domestic Violence Victims’ Rights and Information

-Domestic abuse is a type of violent crime that deals with abuse within the family structure.
-The vast majority of people who experience domestic violence are women, although individuals of either gender can be perpetrators of domestic violence.
 In many states, domestic abuse is categorized as a distinct crime.
 Accordingly, if an individual strikes their spouse or otherwise causes them harm, they could be charged with both domestic abuse and assault and battery.

 - Identification